-In HPMS, upload the following:
+In the HPMS, upload the following:

 State Licensing Certificate (executed copy)

-(signed and dated by appropriate State officials)
+CMS State Certification Form (signed and dated by appropriate State officials)

 State Corrective Plans / State Monitoring Explanation (as applicable)

-CMS State Licensing Status for MA Regional PPO Table

-CMS State Licensure Attestation for MA Regional PPOs
+State Approval for d/b/a

 Note: Federal Preemption Authority – The Medicare Modernization Act amended section 1856(b) (3) of the Social Security Act and significantly broadened the scope of Federal preemption of State law.
 The revised MA regulations at Sec.
 422.402 state that MA standards supersede State law or regulation with respect to MA plans other than licensing laws and laws relating to plan solvency.

-Note: For states or territories such as Puerto Rico whose licenses renew after June 1, the Applicant is required to submit a copy of the licensure renewal application within no later than the final HPMS upload opportunity and must submit the new license promptly upon issuance in order to operate as an MA or MA-PD.

 State Licensure (For RPPO Applicants Only)

 In efforts to ensure that all Medicare Advantage organizations operate in compliance with state and federal regulations, CMS requires Medicare Advantage organizations to be licensed under state law.
 This will ensure that Medicare Advantage organizations adhere to state regulations aimed at protecting Medicare beneficiaries.
-The following attestations were developed to implement the regulations of CFR 422.400.
+The following attestations were developed to implement the regulations of4242 CFR 422.400.

-In HPMS, complete the 3.3.A and the table below 3.3.B.
+In the HPMS, complete the 3.3.A and the table below 3.3.B.